fitri-annisa/sre-tech-assessment/README.md

 - `.github`: Contains GitHub Workflow configuration for CI/CD.
 This includes YAML files defining the actions to be performed for each step of the CI/CD process.
 - `go-helm-chart`: Contains the Helm chart for deploying your Golang application.
 - `golang`: Contains a simple "Hello world" Golang application.
-- `manifest`: Contains Kubernetes manifest files.
-These files define the desired state of your Kubernetes resources, such as deployments, services, and ingress rules.
 - `node-helm-chart`: Contains the Helm chart for deploying your Node.js application.
 - `nodejs`: Contains a simple "Hello world" Node.js application.
 This directory is where your Node.js application's source code resides.